Brazilian Sisters Bru & Pietra Luccas Sizzle In Bikinis By The Ocean

 The lower part of her swimwear was just as revealing and featured a light purple color.
 It had thin sides that were worn on her hipbones, and only a small amount of fabric covered her modesty.
 She added a neon bracelet to her wrist and showed off her bright red manicure as she placed her arm around her sister.
 The fitness model wore her long, brunette tresses down over one side of her shoulder, and a portion spilled over her back.

 Pietra looked just as sexy in a tiny pink bikini that boasted a bright pink color.
-The top featured a halter-style that was tied around her neck and back, leaving her sculpted shoulders untouched.
+The top tied around her neck and back, leaving her sculpted shoulders untouched.
 Pietra’s bottoms were just as hot and had string sides that stretched over her hips while its cheeky cut showed off her booty, which was covered in sand.
 Pietra pulled her dark locks back in a high bun and did not appear to accessorize with any jewelry.

-It comes as no shock that fans have gone wild over the smoking hot update.
+It comes as no shock that fans have gone wild over the smoking-hot update.
 Over 56,000 fans double-tapped the post while an additional 300 left comments.
 Most raved over the excellent family genetics while a few others flooded the post with emoji.

 “The most beautiful sisters that I have ever seen,” one follower commented alongside a few red hearts.